DeXterYa/TTDS-project-LYRIX/README.md

 ```
 `./flask/lyrix/` contains all the other files. `./flask/lyrix/static/` contains a css file and profile pics for team members. `./flask/lyrix/templates/` contains all the html files.
 (`layout.html` is the shared layout for all other html files) `./flask/lyrix/forms.py` contains search fields (a form) in the home page.
-`./flask/lyrix/routes.py` contains all the routes in the application.
+`./flask/lyrix/routes.py` contains all the routes in the application. `./flask/lyrix/models.py` contains fields for database.

+In this branch, I added Flask-MongoEngine to connect the application with a MongoDB database with 10 songs from Taylor Swift.
+The application now keeps the search query on the web page after clicking the search button.
+MongoEngine also supports pagination.

 ## MongoDB
 There are two ways of hosting the database.
 The first one is to host the database on the [cloud](https://www.mongodb.com/),